Isha-Sovasaria/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User enters the help command.
-2. TCMS retrieves the list of supported commands.
+2. TeachAssist retrieves the list of supported commands.
-3. TCMS displays the command list with brief descriptions.
+3. TeachAssist displays the command list with brief descriptions.
 4. User reviews the available commands.
 5. Use case ends